con-mac/G-Cloud/TEMPLATE_CREATION_GUIDE.md

 ## 💡 Tips for Best Results

 ### **Title Tips:**
-- ✅ "AI Security Consulting"
 - ✅ "Cloud Infrastructure Management"
+- ✅ "Data Analytics Platform"
-- ❌ "AI Security Consulting for Government and Enterprise with 24/7 Support" (too long, includes keywords)
+- ❌ "Cloud Infrastructure Management for Government and Enterprise with 24/7 Support" (too long, includes keywords)

 ### **Description Tips:**
 - Start with what the service does